oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * `/document/acknowledgments[]/organization` and `/vulnerabilities[]/acknowledgments[]/organization`: If more than one cvrf:Organization instance is given, the CVRF CSAF converter converts the first one into the `organization`.
 In addition the converter outputs a warning that information might be lost during conversion of document or vulnerability acknowledgment.
 * `/document/publisher/name` and `/document/publisher/namespace`: Sets the value as given in the configuration of the program or the corresponding argument the program was invoked with.
 If values from both sources are present, the program should prefer the latter one.
 The program SHALL NOT use hard-coded values.
 * `/vulnerabilities[]/scores[]`: If no `product_id` is given, the CVRF CSAF converter appends all Product IDs which are listed under `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected`.
-* `/vulnerabilities[]/scores[]`: If there are CVSSv3.0 and CVSSv3.1 Vectors available for the same product, the CVRF CSAF converter discards the CVSSv3.0 information and provide in CSAF only the CVSSv3.1 information.
+* `/vulnerabilities[]/scores[]`: If there are CVSS v3.0 and CVSS v3.1 Vectors available for the same product, the CVRF CSAF converter discards the CVSS v3.0 information and provide in CSAF only the CVSS v3.1 information.
 * `/product_tree/relationships[]`: If more than one prod:FullProductName instance is given, the CVRF CSAF converter converts the first one into the `full_product_name`.
 In addition, the converter outputs a warning that information might be lost during conversion of product relationships.

 ### 9.1.6 Conformance Clause 6: CSAF content management system